Novu Wellness Mental Health

 Traits and Symptoms of BPD

-• Very strong emotions that change quickly
+• Powerful emotions that change quickly

 • Fear of being left, even when no one is leaving